 The Issuer issued 25 billion shares of Common Stock to its President in February 2012.
-The President contributed shares back to issuer March 2013 as paid-in capital.
+The President contributed shares back to issuer March 2013 as paid-in capital and the shares were cancelled.

 The Issuer issued 100 million shares of its Series B Preferred Stock to NVC Holding Trust, Inc. on August 13, 2009, which vested year end 2011 for accounting purposes.